manishjayadevadiga/C2TC_corejava/README.md

 # C2TC_corejava
 Contains all the Day-to-day projects created during TNSIF C2TC

-📌Make sure you check the "Connection PDF"
+📌Make sure you check the "Steps Eclipse Git Connection"

 📌 You can see the programs in " src " folder.